 Sweet treats for postpartum

-Generally, we eat too many chocolates as our sweet treats. or snacks containing chocolates.
-Well, I’m not going to take your chances of eating chocolates during postpartum, however, I would not advise going overboard with chocolates.
+Generally, we eat too many chocolates as our sweet treats.
+Or snacks containing chocolates.
+Well, I will not take your chances of eating chocolates during postpartum.
+However, I would not advise going overboard with chocolates.
 As it may cause gas issues or too much spit up in babies.
 Avoiding chocolates for at least 3 to 4 weeks is ideal.

-In order to satisfy our sweet tooth, eating healthy sweet treats is essential.
-Since pregnancy, eating dates is your best bet. dates are sweet, energizing, delicious, and makes a perfect night snack with a glass of milk.
+To satisfy our sweet tooth, eating healthy sweet treats is essential.
+Since pregnancy, eating dates is your best bet.
+Dates are sweet, energizing, and delicious and make a perfect night snack with a glass of milk.

-10. Semolina Halwa Or Semolina Pudding is nutritious postpartum meal
+10. Semolina Halwa Or Semolina Pudding is a nutritious postpartum meal

 Semolina (Rava ) is known to be very nutritious for breastfeeding moms.
 You can consume semolina in the form of halwa.
 Here is the recipe for semolina pudding for babies.
 Follow the same recipe.
 Add your favorite nuts and enjoy with your coffee or tea.